 If you could share some learnings for aspiring entrepreneurs, what would you tell them?

-I would say that most of my learnings have, of course, been from not my own experience, but from watching all the successful entrepreneurs that have joined Visma over the years.
+I would say that most of my learnings have been from not my own experience, but from watching all the successful entrepreneurs that have joined Visma over the years.
 And what I have genuinely seen, just looking at it from the outside, is that the ones that are really successful are the ones that are standardising a lot.
 So, the ones that are thinking, “This is how this business works”.
 And the ones who are also able to inspire the people they are working with so that it’s not just about one entrepreneur running the company.
 They actually have the entire company running on their own.
 They are the ones that are really the most successful.

 “I think step one is that you need to focus on your business.
 You need to know that this is how you do stuff and this is the standardised way of doing it.
 Step two is to inspire everyone in the workplace to pull in that direction.”